British Rail Class 121: British Railways service

 The Class 121 vehicles were introduced in 1960 for use on the Western Region of British Rail.
-They were used on various lightly used branch lines in Cornwall including the branch, the branch lines off the main line in the Thames Valley including the Greenford branch line, the Bridport branch line (closed 1975), and the Severn Beach line in Bristol.
-In 1978 all of the units were still allocated to Western Region depots.
+They were used on various lightly-used branch lines in Cornwall, including the branch; the branch lines off the main line in the Thames Valley, including the Greenford branch line; the Bridport branch line, closed in 1975; and the Severn Beach line in Bristol.
+In 1978, all of the units were still allocated to Western Region depots.